+Concentration risk:

-Concentration risk: The Company's business is heavily dependent on a few customers.
+The Company's business is heavily dependent on a few customers.
 The Company's objective is to increase client spread within the oil and gas industry by continuously working to secure business from additional international oil companies.
 In addition, the Company is also marketing its services to various industries to reduce its concentration on the oil and gas industry.

+Political risk:

-Political risk: The Company's results may be significantly impacted as a result of political decisions and instability which may delay, disrupt or cancel projects.
+The Group's results may be significantly impacted positively or negatively as a result of political decisions.
+Regulatory and environmental decisions, as well as political instability can delay, disrupt or cancel projects.
 The fiscal and economic conditions in Libya remained fragile during the year, characterised by inflation and a persistent political strife.
 The deterioration in the security situation continues to affect the prospects of its oil industry, though the country has recovered part of its oil production and exports.